 Posted: 03/10/2017

-Continuing our series of blogs for overseas athletes and their advisers, private wealth expert Laura Dadswell outlines the key legal points regarding taxation that should be considered when coming to compete in the UK.
+Continuing our series of blogs for overseas athletes and their advisers, private wealth expert Laura Dadswell explains the key legal points regarding taxation that should be considered when coming to compete in the UK.

 Specifically, we address the following questions for athletes: